Neboer/mini_ipgw/README.md

 students.
 ## build
 You can download the binary programme directly.
-The programme need libcurl library to work properly.The programme have a complete-compiled version , when you use it, you don't have to install other library.
+The programme need [libcurl](https://curl.haxx.se/download.html) library to work properly.
+The programme also need [cjson](https://github.com/DaveGamble/cJSON/releases) library to parse json file.
+Once it is compiled, it will only need libcurl to work properly.
+The cjson library is static-linked and it don't need user to download.

-You can also use cmake to build the programme from source code.
-The programme contains a makefile and you can build it by these commands:
+You can use cmake to build the programme from source code.
+The programme contains a cmakelist file and you can build it by these commands:
 ```
 cmake